 Low Fidelity Sketches

 Once I found a flow that worked best with the design of the rest of the app, I created a low-fidelity prototype using GoodNotes.

 Using Figma, I developed mid-fidelity wireframes that reflected my previous iterations.
 The first mid-fidelity design was more minimalist.
 However, through consideration and reviewing the feedback from trainers, I found that the design limited the ability for trainers to update progression towards goals effectively.
 In addition, most of the trainers interviewed shared that they have not used trainer software similar to TrainerClient or its competitors in the past.
 However, they use tools like Google Sheets to track their clients’ metrics.
 Therefore, I wanted to design an interface that reflected chart and graph styles similar to what can be found on Google Sheets in order to increase familiarity for trainers.
 The second mid-fidelity design allows both trainers and clients to track past and current goals more easily.
 In addition, trainers and clients have the ability to share their progress via social media.

 I have greatly improved in my organization of components and user interface design skills throughout the design and development of this app.
-Having the opportunity to work directly with a the TrainerClient developer has allowed me to learn how to design with a developer’s mindset.
-In addition, I have had to experience working in short and unexpected timelines.
+Having the opportunity to work directly with the TrainerClient developer allowed me to learn how to design with a developer’s mindset.
 While my experience has grown immensely, my curiosity to learn from others has not changed.
 This curiosity is what keeps me open-minded to future opportunities to improve and build upon the work that has already been done with TrainerClient.